 Foreigners must pay state duties, medical insurance, notary fees, and interpreter fees to obtain a residence permit in Turkey.

-The residence permit fee for submitting an application for a residence permit depends on the foreigner's country of citizenship and the time frame for which they want to stay in the country.
+The residence permit fee for applying for a residence permit depends on the foreigner's country of citizenship and the time frame for which they want to stay in the country.
 How much the fee is:

 from 5 to 25 $ for the first month;